-Distributable operating profit amounted to 77% of total income and is in line with last year, the increase in portfolio costs being offset by the decrease in impairments.
+Distributable operating profit amounted to 78% of total income which represents an increase on last year, this was achieved through a reduction in the impairment charge.

-The below charts provide a graphical representation of the growth in key financial performance measures, it also highlights the impact of Covid-19 particularly on the 2020 and 2021 financial years, primarily through the magnitude of impairments.
-This is evident in the gap between the line and bar graphs.
+The below charts provide a graphical representation of the growth in key financial performance measures, it also highlights the impact of Covid-19 and the resulting impairment charge particularly on the 2020 and 2021 financial years.
+The effects of the impairment charge in the current year is negligible.